 This isn’t a deal-breaker for everyone, for lots of couples don’t want to share their wedding venue with another couple or even the general public.
 If it’s important to you, ensure you have exclusive-use whatever the size of your guest list.
 It’ll feel more private and it’s lots of fun to have an entire venue, house or restaurant to yourself.

 We've got some great ideas for venues that host micro weddings if you decide to embrace the guest limit fully.
-These venues specialise in only holding very small weddings so they'll know exactly how to make the most of your 15 person limit.
+These venues specialise in only holding very small weddings so they'll know exactly how to make the most of your guest list.

 2. Only Invite Your Personal VIPs

-You need to be very selective with a 15 person guest list and your guests will understand this.
-That 15 person limit includes you, the officiant and the photographer so you're looking at a maximum of 11 guests.
+You need to be very selective with a small guest list and your guests will understand this.
 You are perfectly entitled to say no plus ones, no children, and no extended family.
 Every single person you invite to a wedding this size should be someone that is close to you and you can't imagine marrying without them there.
 Often couples ask: have we seen this person in the last six months (lockdown permitting, of course)?
 Would I want to go for a coffee one-on-one with this person?
 If the answer is no, then they don't make the cut.

 3. Get a Wedding Coordinator